 Ant eggs are a delicacy in Laos and are also a high protein dish.
 Not all ant eggs are good to eat though.
 The eggs that Lao people like eating are the ones from the weaver ants (also known and recognisable as the red ants).
 They are called weavers because they construct their nests by weaving the tree leaves together on top of the trees.

-When we had a chance to finally try them (we had seen them on several occasions in the market, but were only tempted to eat them in one of Luang Prabang’s nice restaurants), we had the feeling there was not so much taste.
+When we had a chance to finally try them (we had seen them on several occasions in the market, but were only tempted to eat them in one of Luang Prabang’s restaurants), we had the feeling there was not so much taste.
 If anything, we could taste the lemongrass and chilli with which they are prepared.
 There was some acidity on the after taste, and that is caused because of the ants’ preferred nutrition, which is mango.
 If you find the ant eggs difficult to start with, you can try the fried crickets or bamboo caterpillars, which are perhaps visually more tempting.

 15. Hazardous Slash and Burn Agriculture

 Those that visit Laos during the dry season in the months of March and April experience a desolate smog and severe air pollution.
 This state is caused by the practice of slash and burn agriculture.
 Every year, in this time of the year, farmers burn their fields so that the ashes fertilise their fields.
 After two or three years, that field is deplete of fertility, and so farmers need to move to another land.
 For that, farmers need to deforest new land, and they do that by burning the forest.
 So in both cases the farmers burn the land.
-Things can get even worse, and that’s when the fire gets our of control and burns much more first than the farmer first needed.
+Things can get even worse, and that’s when the fire gets our of control and burns much more land than the farmer first needed.
 When that happens, and because of the lack of high tech equipment or manpower, fire goes unextinguished for days.

-Slash and Burn Agriculture is bad to the soil, used until erosion as well as to the public health, because of the poor quality of the air.
+Slash and Burn Agriculture is bad to the soil, which gets used until erosion as well as to the public health, because of the poor quality of the air.
 In some years the quality is so bad that the government advises people to stay indoors and wear masks if they need to go outside.

-16. Bird Releasing, From Merit To Sin
+16. Bird Releasing, From Merit to Sin

 According to Buddhist precepts that regulate monastic life, one should not kill living things.
 Also, following Buddhist belief, releasing birds from cages is a kind act that is rewarded with good luck and fortune.
 For that reason, the practice of releasing birds is a popular Buddhist ceremony.
 Unfortunately, this search of merit for some has become a reason of sin for others, simply because, for someone to release a bird, a person had to imprison the animal.